HorizenOfficial/evm-documentation/docs/01-introduction/02-Inside EON.md

 </head>

-# Introduction

-EON is Horizen's Ethereum Virtual Machine.
-EON has adopted Ethereum’s Account-based transaction model to represent assets as balances within accounts.
-The Account model, in VM capable blockchains, differentiate account types on whether they represent a _normal_ account balance or an account which is bound to some **code** that has has to be executed by the VM (Virtual Machine).
-The conventional terminology to differentiate those is:
-- **Externally Owned Account** (**EOA**)
-- **Contract** account
-In both cases, the account has a balance.

-## Inside EON

 For the EVM project, Horizen Labs has adopted Ethereum’s Account-based transaction model to represent assets as balances within accounts.